 Anyway, the next morning dawned grey and windy (still), so we gave up all hopes of sunshine as we packed up and loaded our car onto the Lake Champlain Ferry for a ride across the lake to Plattsburgh, New York.

 The Important Stuff:

-- Getting there: Grand Isle is the southernmost in a chain of islands running down the center of Lake Champlain; accessible from the north and south via US Highway 2
+- Getting there: Grand Isle is the southernmost in a chain of islands running down the center of Lake Champlain; accessible from the north and south via US Hwy 2

 - Fees and passes: everywhere we went was free